Yes, a Waterpik water flosser can be used to help treat tonsil stones.

 The pressure at which the water is pushed out can be powerful enough to dislodge and lift out the tonsil stones you are suffering with.

-Many water flossers offer adjustable rotation on the tips as well as variable pressure settings.
+Many water flossers offer adjustable rotation on the tips as well as variable pressure settings which can be extremely useful to not only make flushing out a tonsil stone more comfortable, but more effective too.

 Water flossers are available as countertop of cordless options.